pinobatch/hello-world/Xubuntu_setup.md

 Advance emulator mGBA as `mgba-qt`.
 Its GBA emulation is great.
 Its GBC emulation needs work (to put it nicely) but is good enough for game logic if your device can't run Wine or proprietary software.
-Even if your distribution has outdated mGBA, you can still grab build prerequisites if your `sources.list` has source URIs.
+Even if your distribution has outdated mGBA, if your `sources.list` has source URIs, you can use `sudo apt build-dep mgba-qt` to grab build prerequisites.
 (Debian appears to provide source URIs by default; Ubuntu doesn't.)
+If not, use the dependencies listed at [Debian source package mgba].
+These ended up using 225 MB of space.

     # TODO: Get source URIs in sources.list
     sudo apt build-dep mgba-qt
+    # or
+    sudo apt install cmake debhelper desktop-file-utils libavcodec-dev \
+      libavformat-dev libavresample-dev libavutil-dev libedit-dev \
+      libmagickwand-dev libpng-dev libqt5opengl5-dev libsdl2-dev \
+      libsqlite3-dev libswscale-dev libzip-dev pkg-config \
+      qtbase5-dev qtmultimedia5-dev qttools5-dev-tools zlib1g-dev

     cd ~/develop
     git clone https://github.com/mgba-emu/mgba.git
     cd mgba